ShearHost/jschool-lms/README.md

 ~/canvas$ bundle exec rails db:initial_setup
 ```

+Additionally consider setting up a shared database for all developers.
+For more information on how
+to manage any canvas_development database configuration and sharing a signle database checkout
+the [Database Management Section] (docs/database_management.md) section

 ### File Generation

 Canvas needs to build a number of assets before it will work correctly.
 You will need to rerun: